dm9965/estore-project/docs/DesignDoc.md

 > addressed with design changes, and describe those suggested design
 > improvements._

 Design improvements that we would make if the project were to continue include advertisement bars to produce more revenue and a method for displaying new releases/news on sneakers using another applications data.
-There are no functioning errors within the program, everything works as designed.
+There are no functioning errors within the program's MVP attributes and personal 10% feature, everything works as designed.

 > _With the results from the Static Code Analysis exercise,
 > discuss the resulting issues/metrics measurements along with your analysis